How To Calculate Pool Pump Run Time

 20,000 (gallons) / 2400 (gallons per hour) = 8.3 hours

-In this case, the ideal pool filter pump run time is 8.3 hours per day for one circulation or “turnover” of water.
+In this case, the ideal pool filter pump run time is 8.3 hours per day for one circulation or water turnover.

 A simpler calculation

-Here is a simple rule of thumb for operating your single-speed filter pump during the swim season when the temperatures and bather loads are high:
+Here is a simple rule of thumb for pools with single speed pumps during the swim season when the temperatures and swimmer volume are both high:

-Run the circulation system one (1) hour for every 10°F of air temperature if a single-speed filter pump is installed.
+Run the circulation system one (1) hour for every 10°F of air temperature.

 Example: If it is 100°F, the pump should run 10 hours a day minimum.
-Of course, if the pool is full of algae or a major weather event has occurred, the pump may need to run 24-hours a day.
+Of course, if the pool is full of algae or a major weather event has occurred, the pump may need to run for 24 hours until the water clears.

-Variable-speed filter pumps should run longer, based upon the operating speed.
-Most pool owners run their variable-speed pump 12 hours per day (3-4 hours on high speed for the pool cleaning system and 8-9 hours on low speed for filtration).
-Keep in mind that certain water features — Salt Water Chlorine Generators and heaters — may not operate properly or even turn on if the filter pump is running on low speed.
+Variable speed pool pumps should run longer, based upon the operating speed.
+Most pool owners run their variable speed pump for 12 hours per day (3-4 hours on high speed for the pool cleaning system and 8-9 hours on low speed for filtration).
+Keep in mind that certain features — Salt Water Chlorine Generators and heaters — may not operate properly or even turn on if the filter pump is running on low speed.

 Any further questions?